The Dementia Handbook:

 Mindlessness / Mindfulness

 When dementia caregivers recognize these three pairs of skills, living and working with people who have dementia becomes much easier.
-Caregivers experience less stress and their loved ones experience a greater sense of security and well-being.
+Caregivers experience less stress and their loved ones experience a greater sense of security and wellbeing.

-“When people begin to experience dementia—as memory falters and fails, and rational thought processes become intermittent and then elusive—any sense of security evaporates.
+“When people begin to experience dementia—as memory falters and fails, and rational thought processes become intermittent and then elusive—their sense of security evaporates.
 There is nothing scarier than realizing that you can no longer trust your brain to correctly interpret the world around you or supply you with accurate information.
 Even when people are unaware of how impaired they are, they seem to know their futures are at risk.
 Living with worsening forgetfulness and confusion and knowing that you will become completely unable to care for yourself is rightfully terrifying.

 “People experiencing dementia need help in recovering a sense of security before they can recapture any lasting sense of well-being.
 Unless their caregivers and loved ones show them that they can still be safe despite dementia, that ever-so-necessary sense of comfort in the day-to-day routines of life will be fleeting.